dpmin7/IFTA/ADRs/ADR002-ping-echo.md

 - ICMP-based monitoring will not be used, as the target ADS-B servers do not reliably respond to echo requests.

 ## Rationale
 Although ICMP-based detection was initially considered for its lightweight nature, testing showed that the ADS-B server did not respond to ICMP packets, making this approach infeasible.
+This decision was derived from the results of [*Experiment 2*](https://github.com/dpmin7/technical-experiment/blob/L5/experiment2/experiment2.md)

 TCP connection attempts proved to be effective in detecting both disconnection and successful recovery:
 - **Internet disconnection/recovery detection** succeeded in all 50 out of 50 test cases.